ThomasDaheim/GPXEditor/README.md

 ### Update v5.8

 * Performance: Updates to handle (select / delete) large number of waypoints.
 Main impact: use JavaFX 19 :-)
+* Interpolate dates of waypoints from neighbouring values
 * Timezones: Show/hide timezones on map
 * Offline maps: Not really a code change...
 Use e.g. Mobile Atlas Creator to download tiles, setup a minimal webserver (e.g. with python), add a new baselayer and voila!
 * Drag&Drop: You can now drop a gpx-file on the map as well